jessicalhansen/linkedlists-presentation/README.md

 (https://www.geeksforgeeks.org/write-a-function-to-delete-a-linked-list/)
 </details>

-Often, these concepts will appear as whiteboarding problems, so you won’t need to know how to code a linked list — just how to draw it and explain it conceptually.
+Often, these concepts will appear as whiteboarding problems, so you won’t need to know how to code a linked list - just how to draw it and explain it conceptually.
 [This tool](https://visualgo.net/bn/list?slide=1) can help you visualize adding, removing, and searching for values in a linked list.

 If you're curious to learn more, please visit [All Articles on Linked Lists](https://www.geeksforgeeks.org/data-structures/linked-list/).

+**Congrats!
+You're One Step Closer to Preparing For Your Coding Interview**

 ### Resources
 * This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell